-Sequential READs can be initiated as either a current address READ or random address READ.
-The first word is transmitted as with the other byte READ modes (current address byte read or random address byte read); however, the master now responds with an ACKnowledge, indicating that it requires additional data from the XL24C02.
-The XL24C02 continues to output data for each ACKnowledge received.
-The master terminates the sequential READ operation by not responding with an ACKnowledge, and issues a STOP condition.
+Sequential READs can be initiated as either a current address READ or random access READ.
+The first word is transmitted as with the other byte read modes (current address byte READ); however, the master now responds with an ACKnowledge, indicating that it requires additional data from the XL24C04.
+The XL24C04 continues to output data for each ACKnowledge received.
+The master terminates the sequential READ operation by not responding with an ACKnowledge, and issues a STOP conditions.